lammps/lammps/doc/src/Speed_intel.rst

 **Required hardware/software:**

+When using Intel compilers version 16.0 or later is required.

 In order to use offload to co-processors, an Intel Xeon Phi co-processor and an Intel compiler are required.
-For this, the recommended version of the Intel compiler is 14.0.1.106 or versions 15.0.2.044 and higher.

 Although any compiler can be used with the USER-INTEL package, currently, vectorization directives are disabled by default when